buumba641/buumba641/README.md

 **Dates:** 3 March – 14 April 2025
 **Result:** **167 / 462**

-A team-based predictive modelling challenge focused on forecasting climate and operational effects on electricity generation from **micro-hydropower plants in off-grid communities**.
+A predictive modelling challenge focused on forecasting climate and operational effects on electricity generation from **micro-hydropower plants in off-grid communities**.

 I participated as part of a **team of four**, gaining experience in collaborative problem-solving around an energy and climate application.